NetworkManager/NetworkManager-ci/README.md

 1. The tests can be skipped either by pushing with `git push -o ci.skip`, or "Rebase without pipeline button" in WebUI.

-1. If you name your branch `mrXYZ`, then merge request with number XYZ from [NetworkManager repository](https://gitlab.freedesktop.org/NetworkManager/NetworkManager) will use this branch for testing.
+1. If you interlink merge requests (mention counterpart merge request in description), corresponding branch will be used for testing/build:
+  * In a [NetworkManager merge request](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/merge_requests) description mention `NetworkManager-ci!ABC` or `https://gitlab.freedesktop.org/NetworkManager/NetworkManager-ci/-/merge_requests/ABC` and it will use test from merge request numbered `ABC`

+  * In a [NetworkManager-ci merge request](https://gitlab.freedesktop.org/NetworkManager/NetworkManager-ci/merge_requests) description mention `NetworkManager!XYZ` or `https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/merge_requests/XYZ` and it will build NetworkManager from merge request numbered `XYZ`

+  * Example: NetworkManager!1536 and NetworkManager-ci!1317

 For CentOS trigger, there is also `@RunFeatures:feature1,feature2,...` override, which executes only specified features.
 It can be in either in commit message, in `rebuild` message or in merge request description.